byu-oit/handel/docs/supported-services/route53zone.rst

 Each service can support multiple DNS entries.
 See the individual service documentation for how to define the DNS names.

 The DNS name must either match or be a subdomain of an existing Route 53 hosted zone name.
-If the hosted zone is configured in the same Handel environment, you must declare it as a dependency of the service consuming it.
+If the hosted zone is configured in the same Handel environment, you must declare it as a dependency of the service consuming it, so that Handel can make sure that your resources are constructed in the right order.

 .. code-block:: yaml